-608 Business Communications (3).
+Business Communications (3).

 A study of effective presentation skills necessary for successful business communication.
 The course will include the development of both writing and speaking skills.

+610 Mobilizing Technology (3).

+A study of the use of computer and information systems technology in business operations and management.
+This technology is a strategic management tool that can be used to reduce uncertainty and enhance the effectiveness of the decision-making process.
+Major topics include the uses and types of information systems, computerized business applications, ethical issues, and the acquisition, development, implementation, and maintenance of information systems as well as e-commerce.

-612 Business Principles I (3).
+Business Principles (3).

-An introduction to leadership principles and fundamental accounting principles essential to managerial decision-making.
-Topics include current practice and procedures in accounting within the context of a Christian world view.
-Emphasis also is placed on team building and the value of team work within modern business organizations.
-613 Business Principles II (3).
-A study of fundamental statistical tools and economic principles for managerial decision-making.
-Topics include descriptive statistics, the normal distribution and hypothesis testing, linear regression and time series analysis, basic supply and demand and the functioning of markets, the production function and cost curves, and decision-making of the firm under different market structures.
+An introduction to business fundamentals including Financial Accounting, Business Math and Statistics and Economics.
+Application of the Christian worldview to the field of business is also discussed.

 618 Statistics for Business Decisions (3).

 The application of sampling and statistical control procedures to the managerial decision-making process.

 624 Ethical Problems in Business (3).

 A study of the basic ethical principles as applied to the major problem areas facing economic systems and to decision-making in the corporation and in the household.
 The basic ethical principles and the accompanying value system used are biblically-based.

-638 Advanced Managerial Accounting (3).
-The course relates accounting principles to other aspects of business operation.
-It addresses the internal accounting systems designed to help managers control an enterprise.
-646 The Legal Environment of Business (3).
+The Legal Environment of Business (3).

 A study of the legal environment within which business firms must operate and how it affects the decision-making process.
+The relationship between Law and ethics is explored throughout the course.

 658 Managerial Economics (3).

 The application of methods of economic analysis to the decision-making process of business firms and other organizations.

-664 Marketing Management (3).
+Marketing Management (3).

 An analytical approach to the marketing functions of business firms.
 The course includes the study of topics such as the design of marketing strategies, choices of channels of distribution, and competitive practices.
-672 Financial Leadership (3).
-(Formerly Managerial Finance).
-A study of the acquisition, allocation, and efficient management of funds.
-The course emphasizes the use of modern financial techniques as aids in the making of business decisions.

 682 Principles of Executive Leadership (3).
 (Formerly Principles of Executive Management).
-A study of the behavioral sciences as they apply to management.
+A study of the behavioral sciences as they apply to management and leadership.
 The course includes such topics as leadership, participative management, group dynamics, and motivation.

 688 Business in a Global Environment (3).

 A study of the institutions and operations of international businesses.
-Emphasis will be on Managerial policies and practices of firms operating in the global environment.
+Emphasis will be on managerial policies and practices of firms operating in the global environment.

+690 Business Planning & Entrepreneurship (3).

+This course provides an overview of the information and skills necessary to launch and to maintain a successful entrepreneurial venture or small business.
+It presents an overview of managing small businesses and developing entrepreneurial ventures, including the requirements of a business plan, marketing strategies, customer service practices, and basic financial and managerial functions.
+A business plan will be required of all students.

 696 Business Policy and Strategy (3).

 A capstone course which integrates all of the functional areas of business into the decision-making process.
 Emphasis will be placed on the setting of goals and the formulation and implementation of strategies to successfully manage a firm.
 Case studies and computer simulations will be required.